The Girl with the Pistol

 The Girl with the Pistol (La ragazza con la pistola) is a 1968 Italian comedy film directed by Mario Monicelli.
 It was nominated for the Academy Award for Best Foreign Language Film.
-Monica Vitti won the David di Donatello as Best Actress.
+Monica Vitti won the David di Donatello for Best Actress.

 The film tackled the themes of bride kidnapping and honour killing, which were still relevant in the Southern Italian culture of the time and normalized to some extent by Italian law, and had then only recently been challenged when Franca Viola publicly refused to marry the man who raped her.